-For business owners around the country, finding the right financing solution can be tiresome.
-There are so many various options, terms, and requirements that accompany a funding decision — which means research is crucial to making the right decision.
-Successful businesses need loans in their toolbox, but how do you go about finding the right ones?
+Finding the right financing solution for business owners around the country can be tiresome.
+So many various options, terms, and requirements accompany a funding decision — which means research is crucial to making the right decision.
+Successful businesses need loans in their toolbox, but how do you find the right ones?
 And better yet, how do you qualify for the option that best suits your business needs?

 If you've been eyeing short-term business loans, you're in the right place.
-We're going to go over what you can do to prepare for the application process and what goes into qualifying for short-term funding options.
+We will go over what you can do to prepare for the application process and what goes into qualifying for short-term funding options.

 What is a Short-Term Business Loan?